-Walking & Yoga Tour in the Atlas Mountain Range in Morocco
+Walking & Yoga Tour in the Atlas mountains, Sahara Desert and Draa Valley in Morocco

 Morocco's sensuous beauty is legendary, from imperial cities with labyrinthine and souks to the awesome grandeur of the Sahara.
 Our journey begins in Marrakech and takes us across the Tizi n'Tichka pass to the outskirts of Ouarzazate, which is now a small Moroccan Hollywood (numerous films took place, and are still shot here).
 In the afternoon we continue to The Dades Valley is an amazing area in the High Atlas Mountains - a photographer's paradise!
 The valley has lush green fields, spectacular gorges, and slot canyons of rose-coloured sandstone.

 The Dades Gorge has a fairy-tale feeling and the strength of the colours will never escape your memory.
 The Dades area is filled with lush valley oasis towns and many of the Kasbahs are in ruin, contributing to the mysterious atmosphere.

 We settle at the foot of Erg Chebbi where Morocco's tallest sand dunes stretch to the horizon and admire the magnificent sunset.

 The next morning we try not to miss the sunrise over the Erg Chebbi dunes.
 They stretch over kilometres and kilometres and are sublime at sunrise as they change colours from pink to ochre and from red to orange.

 We cross the desert where only few villages brave those difficult living conditions.
 Eventually we enter the Draa valley and the oasisi of Agdz, located in a vast palm grove on the old caravan route, liking Marrakech and Timbuktu and renowned for its fine dates.